prooph/service-bus/docs/plugins.md

 $eventBus->dispatch(new SomethingDone());
 ```

+- `ForwardToRemoteQueryDispatcherStrategy`: Like the `ForwardToRemoteMessageDispatcherStrategy` this invoke strategy translates a
+query to a [RemoteMessage](https://github.com/prooph/common/blob/master/src/Messaging/RemoteMessage.php) but it invokes a [RemoteQueryDispatcher](message_dispatcher.md#RemoteQueryDispatcher) instead.

 # FromRemoteMessageTranslator

 The [FromRemoteMessageTranslator](../src/Prooph/ServiceBus/Message/FromRemoteMessageTranslator.php) plugin does the opposite of the `ForwardToRemoteMessageDispatcherStrategy`.
-It listens on the `initialize` dispatch action event of a CommandBus or EventBus and if it detects an incoming [RemoteMessage](https://github.com/prooph/common/blob/master/src/Messaging/RemoteMessage.php)
+It listens on the `initialize` dispatch action event of a CommandBus, QueryBus or EventBus and if it detects an incoming [RemoteMessage](https://github.com/prooph/common/blob/master/src/Messaging/RemoteMessage.php)
-it translates the message to a [Command](https://github.com/prooph/common/blob/master/src/Messaging/Command.php) or [DomainEvent](https://github.com/prooph/common/blob/master/src/Messaging/DomainEvent.php) depending on the type
+it translates the message to a [Command](https://github.com/prooph/common/blob/master/src/Messaging/Command.php), [Query](https://github.com/prooph/common/blob/master/src/Messaging/Query.php)  or [DomainEvent](https://github.com/prooph/common/blob/master/src/Messaging/DomainEvent.php) depending on the type
 provided in the [MessageHeader](https://github.com/prooph/common/blob/master/src/Messaging/MessageHeader.php).
 A receiver of an asynchronous dispatched message, for example a worker of a
 message queue, can pull a [RemoteMessage](https://github.com/prooph/common/blob/master/src/Messaging/RemoteMessage.php) from the queue and forward it to a appropriate configured CommandBus or EventBus without additional work.

 *Note: If the message name is an existing class it is used instead of the default implementation.
-       But the custom message class MUST provide a static `fromRemoteMessage` factory method, otherwise the translator will break!
+       But the custom message class MUST provide a static `fromRemoteMessage` factory method, otherwise the translator will break with a fatal error!

 # ServiceLocatorProxy